dcsuh/PopBioREU-Rworkshops/W3_Sims/W3_Slides/W3_Presentation_DS.md

 About Myself
 ========================================================

- - My research interest is the disease-diversity relationship.
+ - My research interest is the transmission of generalist parasites
  - I use `R` in my research to:
    + organize data
-   + simulate population dynamics and data
-   + generate and visualize parameter spaces
+   + run simulations
+   + perform statistical analysis
+   + make websites
+   + write manuscripts
- - I mostly work in theoretical systems.
+ - I mostly work with mathematical models, large scale host-parasites association databases, and the daphnia model system.
- - My contact info is vinsonje@uga.edu (twitter: @futuredrvinson)
+ - My contact info is daniel.suh@uga.edu

-Selected Publications (using R):

-- Vinson, John E., John M. Drake, Pejman Rohani, and Andrew W. Park.
-2016.
-“The Potential for Sexual Transmission to Compromise Control of Ebola Virus Outbreaks.”
-Biology Letters 12 (6).

-- Fisher, Molly A., John E. Vinson, John L. Gittleman, and John M. Drake.
-2018.
-“The Description and Number of Undiscovered Mammal Species.”
-Ecology and Evolution 8 (7): 3628–35.

-Review of past workshops
+Outline
 ========================================================
 **You should be able to...**